Mission Proceeds Disbursement

 There is no set amount for fund requests or disbursements.
 Applications will be reviewed individually.

-If I am turned down in Phase I, can I reapply?
+If I am turned down in one phase, can I reapply?

 Yes.
-If your application is not approved in Phase I, you are welcome to reapply in future phases.
+If your application is not approved in Phase I or II, you are welcome to reapply in future phases.

 What if I don’t have a project or ministry, but my church building needs repairs?